-- Register and sit for both Part 1 and Part 2 of the CMA exam
+- Register and sit for both CMA Exam Part 1 and CMA Exam Part 2

 There are stipulations to many of these requirements.
 For example, does your work experience qualify?

 For a full breakdown of all the CMA requirements check out my comprehensive post here: How to Become a CMA.

 Step #2: Which IMA Membership Should I Pay?
 Student or Professional?

 There are essentially 3 different types of IMA memberships available and each have an annual fee:

 - Professional – $230 annually + one-time $15 fee – for individuals already in the finance/accounting field

 - Academic – $120 annually + a one-time $15 fee – for faculty members

 - Student – $39 for one year or $78 for two years – for students currently enrolled in college or university (recent graduates excluded)